toextendmylimits/LeetCode/Notes/linked_in_0103.md

 Because lists are sorted, this finds the minimum in one pass.

 ## 277. Find the Celebrity
+Memorize:
+1. bruce force approach.
+2. One pass
+I eliminate candidates in one pass: if A knows B, A can’t be the celebrity, so I keep B.
+After one scan, only one candidate remains.
+Then I verify that this person knows nobody and everyone knows them.

 ## 671. Second Minimum Node In a Binary Tree
 ## 152. Maximum Product Subarray
 ## 341. Flatten Nested List Iterator